chenwanqq/candle-distributed/README.md

 ## TODO

-- multi worker detail: prefetch and gpu
+- [x] multi worker detail: prefetch
-- test of multi worker dataloader. use this dataloder to train a model
+- [x] test of multi worker dataloader. use this dataloder to train a model
 - distributed dataset, dataloader and sampler like torch
+- [] things related to GPU
-- parameter server
+- [] parameter server
-- ring all-reduce
+- [] ring all-reduce

 ## ROADMAP